craftingcity/The-Known-World/Prenotes Sept 10 24.md

 ### Intro

 When last we left our heroes, they had gathered supplies and information in and around the city of Mountain Hall.
-With questions remaining - what is Web Spun Solutions, why has Mountain Hall gone quarantine, and who the hell tried to kill us in the Mining Colony - the party seeks answers in their immediate goal to fulfill or at least investigate the requests of a Prosperian Noble by the name
+With questions remaining - what is Web Spun Solutions, why has Mountain Hall gone quarantine, and who the hell tried to kill us in the Mining Colony - the party seeks answers in their immediate goal to fulfill or at least investigate the requests of a Prosperian Noble by the name of Duche Hedwig a'Alden, who wishes for Eve to prepare a report regarding those responsible

 ### What does the World Know?